maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 ### Infrastructure as Code workflow
 + Code > Version Control > Code Review > Integrate > Deploy
 + Feedback : A typical IaC workflow is as follows: the device code is created and then stored in a version control system; next, the device code goes through an automated code review process; it is then integrated back into the master code branch; and finallay is deployed out to the network device.

+### Automation Tools (require an agent)
++ Chef
++ Puppet
++ Feedback : To use Puppet with Junos devices, you need to install the jpuppet module on the Junos device.
+Similarly, to use Chef for Junos OS, the Chef client must first be installed on the Junos device.